 In fact, even Brittany is a fairly large region.
-Since we didn’t want to rush as well as decided to spent some time with the family, we chose to explore just a part of it.
+Since we didn’t want to rush as well as decided to spend some time with the family, we chose to explore just a part of it.
 Basically, we only went to places suitable for day trips from Saint-Malo.

 Day 1: Saint-Malo & Dinard

 Some places just have something special to me.
 You know this “home” feeling…!
-But not only these places are home, they are also beautiful and worth a visit.
+But not only these places are home, but they are also beautiful and worth a visit.

-Our suggestion is to start by Dinard, preferably in the morning and on a market day (Tuesdays, Thursdays and Saturdays).
+Our suggestion is to start by Dinard, preferably in the morning and on a market day (Tuesdays, Thursdays, and Saturdays).
 Walk around the market and stock up on souvenirs, yummy food like bread and other delicacies!
 From the market, walk towards the seaside and aim to reach “Promenade du Clair de Lune”.
 This walkway takes you as close as possible to the sea and goes all around the city.
 The best is to get to the “pointe du Moulinet”.
-Not only you can have a great view on Saint-Malo, but also the opportunity to observe the tides pretty well.
+Not only you can have a great view of Saint-Malo, but also the opportunity to observe the tides pretty well.
 From there, continue on the walkway, through the city’s central beach (plage de l’Écluse) and then all the way to the villa ‘Les Roches Brunes‘.
 There are a few stairs to get back up to the road level.
-This way you can walk back through the city centre.
+This way you can walk back through the city center.

 Some places to have lunch: Au Bouchon Breton, Oyster Club, Ombelle, etc… You can find all of them and more on Mapstr with the name ‘northernitinerary’.
 After your meal in Dinard, jump on the sea bus to the Old Town of Saint-Malo.
-Not only the ride is beautiful, but is also the most efficient way (takes only 10min) to get to the heart of the Old Town.
+Not only the ride is beautiful but is also the most efficient way (takes only 10min) to get to the heart of the Old Town.

 Saint-Malo is a lot more packed with tourists than Dinard.
 The city is also bigger, but if you only have a few days available, focus on the Old Town called ‘Intra-Muros’.

 Once you walked in the city, take the time to go on the walls and enjoy the city from another angle.
-The view from up there shows how close from the sea we are, and also why these walls were important to protect the city back in the days.
+The view from up there shows how close to the sea we are, and also why these walls were important to protect the city back in the days.
 Don’t hesitate to stop for a snack here and there, a crêpe is always a good idea!
 But be aware of the seagulls – these ones are not afraid of anything and love sweet treats!